 1. Protect your credit score

-If you don’t have a credit score already, one easy way to establish one is to get a credit card and make regular purchases and payments.
-If you already have a credit score, do everything you can to protect it.
-Paying your monthly bills in full and on time is the best way to maintain your score and improve it over time.
-You should also avoid reaching your monthly credit card limit.
+If you don’t have a credit score yet, an easy way to establish one is to open a credit card and make regular purchases and payments.
+If you already have a credit score, do everything you can to protect it with smart credit management practices, such as:

 2. Make a budget and stick to it

 When it comes to crafting your budget, first conduct a financial audit to set realistic goals that will hold you accountable.
 If you have a job lined up after graduation, calculate your monthly income after taxes.
-Then check your bank and credit card statements to see how much you spend on necessary expenses, like food, gas and rent.
+Then check your bank and credit card statements to see how much you spend on necessary expenses, like rent, utilities, insurance, food and gas.